ryomrt/simple_markdown_editor/README.md

-# Markdown Editor with Mermaid Support
+# ALPHA MODEL MARKDOWN EDITOR (v1.2.1)

 ## Overview
 This is a simple Markdown editor that supports Mermaid diagrams.
-It works on local file system.
+It works on local file system.(support alpha model environment)

 ## License